 Graphene or Molybdenite?
 Which Replaces Silicon in the Transistor of the Future?

-Graphene seems to be winning fans, awards and application possibilities seemingly daily.
+Graphene is winning fans, awards and application possibilities seemingly daily.
 But the elephant in the room, if you will, when discussing graphene, is the problem of it lacking a band gap.

 Into this mix, researchers at Ecole Polytechnique Federale de Lausanne’s (EPFL) Laboratory of Nanoscale Electronics and Structures (LANES) had their research published this week in the journal Nature Nanotechnology that offers the humble and abundant mineral molybdenite (MoS2) as an attractive alternative to silicon as a two-dimensional material (like graphene is) for replacing the three-dimensional silicon in transistors.